 LAHSA Administration (8%) - supports administrative costs for accountability, data, and research efforts administered by LAHSA. \$228,000 \$716,000 The proposed allocation reflects an increase in the associated line items above.
-HSH Accountability, Data and Research Staff - continues prior-year funding for staffing within HSH responsible for implementing Measure A requirements related to accountability, oversight, transparency, data, and evaluation.
+HSH Accountability, Data and Research Staff - continues prior-year funding for staffing within the Department of Homeless Services and Housing (HSH) responsible for implementing Measure A requirements related to accountability, oversight, transparency, data, and evaluation.
 Measure A directs the County to maintain sufficient capacity for research, evaluation, data management, and monitoring of program outcomes, including progress toward reducing racial disparities and inequities in homelessness.
 This program was administered by CEO-HI and DHS-HFH in FY 2025-26. \$3,682,000 \$3,682,000 This staffing fulfills Measure A requirements to maintain sufficient capacity for research, evaluation, data management, data integration, and centralized oversight.
 HSH Accountability, Data and Research, Contractors, Consultants, Technology and Services - supports technology services needed to meet Measure A requirements related to accountability, reporting, oversight, evaluation, impact of investments, and universal data plan.
-This program was administered by CEO-HI in FY 2025-26. \$6,347,000 \$150,000 The proposed allocation reflects the reallocation of funding to address critical funding gaps in LAHSA HMIS and Homeless Count administration.
-HSH Regional Data Integration Blueprint and Data Acquisition - in collaboration with other data owners in the region, HSH will design and begin driving forward implementation of a strategy to integrate homelessness and housing data systems across the region.
+This program was administered by CEO-HI in FY 2025-26. \$6,347,000 \$396,000 The proposed allocation reflects the reallocation of funding to address critical funding gaps in LAHSA HMIS and Homeless Count administration.
+The proposed allocation also partially funds CHAMP, which has historically been paid for with one-time funding, HSH Regional Data Integration Blueprint and Data Acquisition - in collaboration with other data owners in the region, HSH will design and begin driving forward implementation of a strategy to integrate homelessness and housing data systems across the region.
 Fragmented infrastructure has long limited visibility into important systemwide key performance indicators, such as referrals between system providers and connections to care.
 An agile process will deliver early, actionable products alongside the development of the broader plan that is informed by recent standardization of care efforts.
 Contractors will also accelerate key dataset acquisition - such as federal income supports and non-County health or behavioral health data - by managing the legal, technical, and administrative work required for new data-sharing agreements.
 This will expand InfoHub's analytic foundation for accountability and evaluation, with resulting data assets available to all participating agencies. \$0 \$718,000 The proposed allocation will support the Measure A requirement to develop sufficient capacity for research and data integration, and public reporting of outcomes.
 By developing the regional data blueprint, accelerating acquisition of key datasets, and maintaining shared data infrastructure, HSH will advance progress towards key goals such as systemwide tracking of referrals and providing centralized program oversight.
-Data assets created through these endeavors will benefit all participants in InfoHub, meeting key requirement to expand capacity for reporting broadly among stakeholders.
+Data assets created through these endeavors will benefit all participants in InfoHub, meeting key requirements to expand capacity for reporting broadly among stakeholders.